 Draw – This one is tricky to value.
 The unit is one of the easiest rifle tags to draw out of the bunch, and you still have a good chance of harvesting a decent ram if you work hard.
 It is roughly 4x easier to draw than S12, and 50% easier to draw than S11.
 It is slightly overvalued vs S11, but about right vs S12.
 I would suggest this hunt to a hunter in good physical shape, but who feels they need to draw their ram tag sooner rather than later due to age, future hunts, etc…

 East of Basalt up the Frying Pan drainage.
 This is a cool unit, one of my favorites.
 However, the USFS district ranger office has made it a point to severely limit the public’s guide/outfitter options in this area.
 All the other units on this page have multiple guide/outfitter options.
 S44 has one.
 According to CPW statistics, outfitted hunters harvested one ram from 2012-2018.
 If you want to go guided, do not apply for this hunt.
-It is a decent DIY unit.
+It is a decent DIY unit, but the draw odds are overvalued for the rifle hunt in recent years.

 Unlike most of the other units, a lot of the sheep country here is dense, from pinyon/juniper up to thick dark timber.